Has your mind drawn a blank?

 17. Organize Your Laptop

-Productive Things To Do To Earn Extra Cash
+Productive Things To Do with no money To Make money

 18. Consider Turning Your Hobby Into A Cash Machine